rfunix/Pompem/README.markdown

 # Pompem - Exploit and Vulnerability Finder

-Pompem is an open source tool, which is designed to automate the search for exploits and Vulnerability in major databases.
+Pompem is an open source tool, designed to automate the search for Exploits and Vulnerability in the most important databases.
 Developed in Python, has a system of advanced search, that help the work of pentesters and ethical hackers.
 In its current version, performs searches in PacketStorm security, CXSecurity, ZeroDay, Vulners, National Vulnerability Database, WPScan Vulnerability Database ...